whitecl/refinerycms-widgets/readme.md

 Refinery CMS 2.0 or higher

 ## Install the widgets gem
-In your gemfile include:
+In your Gemfile include:

     gem "refinerycms-widgets"

 Now on the command line install your gem with bundle, and generate the widgets extension into your app.

     bundle install
-    rails generate refinery:widgets
+    bundle exec rails generate refinery:widgets

 ## Configuration changes needed
 We have to allow the widget tag in the WYM editor.
 RefineryCMS has an config option for us.